Why You Should Never Attempt DIY Water Heater Installation

 A small bump can’t tip the heater as it is full of water, but continuous bumps can loosen fittings and leaks can develop.

-Any gas and electric lines must be fastened securely as well as people can trip on the lines in the dark, this prevents any damage or gas leaks.
+Any gas and electric lines must be fastened securely, as people can trip on the lines in the dark, this prevents any damage or gas leaks.

 Water heaters in garages must be protected by wheel stops and other structures to prevent cars from hitting them.